mvolkmann/blog/src/zig.md

 }
 ```

-The print methods expects a certain type of struct as its second argument.
+The print methods expects a literal array as its second argument.
-Creating an instance with .{} uses that type.
+The syntax for a literal array or struct is `.{}`
+where array elements or struct fields appear in
+a comma-separated list inside the curly braces.

 To build and run this program, enter `zig run hello.zig`.